Probing BERT's priors with serial reproduction chains: Introduction

 A more holistic, bottom-up alternative is to directly examine samples from the model's prior and compare them against those from human priors.
-However, many successful models do not explicitly expose this distribution, and many generation methods optimize for ``good'' sentences rather than representative ones.
+However, many successful models do not explicitly expose this distribution, and many generation methods optimize the ``best'' sentences rather than theoretically meaningful or representative ones.
 For example, masked language models (MLMs) like BERT \cite{devlin2018bert} are \emph{dependency networks} \cite{heckerman2000dependency,toutanova2003feature}, trained to efficiently learn an independent collection of conditional distributions without enforcing consistency between them.
 In other words, these conditionals may not correspond to any coherent joint distribution at all, leading recent work to focus on other score-based sampling objectives \cite{goyal2021exposing}.

 Here, we explore the use of serial reproduction chains (see Fig.~\ref{fig:front}) to overcome these challenges.
-While a naive (pseudo-)Gibbs sampler is indeed problematic for MLMs, the formal study of Generative Stochastic Networks \citep[GSNs;][]{bengio2014deep} has shown that a simple variant we call \emph{GSN sampling} produces a unique stationary distribution that is, in fact, a consistent estimator of the ground-truth joint distribution.
+While a naive (pseudo-)Gibbs sampler is indeed problematic for MLMs, the literature on Generative Stochastic Networks \citep[GSNs;][]{bengio2014deep} has formally shown that a simple algorithmic variant we call \emph{GSN sampling} produces a stationary distribution that is, in fact, a unique and consistent estimator of the ground-truth joint distribution.
 Furthermore, while the independent conditionals learned by dependency networks may be arbitrarily inconsistent in theory, empirical work has found that these deviations tend to be negligible in practice, especially on larger datasets \cite{heckerman2000dependency,neville2007relational}.
-Thus, we argue that it is both theoretically and empirically justified to take these samples as representative of the model's prior.
+Thus, we argue that it is both theoretically and empirically justified to take these samples as uniquely representative of the model's prior over language.